sfraney/recipe-book/content/recipes/ginger-beer-syrup.md

 - 57 g ginger, grated on a microplane

 ## Process
+1. Heat water to simmer
+1. Add sugar and mix until dissolved
+1. Add ginger and remove from heat
-1. Combine water, sugar, and grated ginger in stock pot, bring to a simmer then cut heat.
-Let cool to room temperature.
+1. Let cool to room temperature
-1. Strain through fine mesh strainer.
-Press out juices.
+1. Strain through fine mesh strainer into sealable container, pressing out the juices
-1. Pour in to sealable - preferably plastic - bottles.
-1. Place in fridge, cool, and enjoy.
+1. Store in fridge until [use](#to-use)

 ## To use
 - Add ~1/4 of syrup to each 12 oz. of seltzer